-I really had no idea how my family would react when I declared I wanted us to be minimalists.
+I really had no idea how my family would react when I told them I wanted us to become minimalists.
 I knew I was committed, but I was unsure to what extent they would jump on board.
-I have always been the kind of person who reacts impulsively and then, in time, I calm down and settle into a more realistic version of whatever situation or concept is in front of me.
+I’m the kind of person who goes all in, sometimes impulsively, and then in time, calms down and settles into a more realistic version of whatever situation or concept is in front of me.

-This is where I am at right now.
+That’s where we are at right now.
 Settling into our new normal.
 It’s funny, what initially felt like minimal living is now starting to feel like we own too much again.
 Don’t get me wrong, I have not added any more to our home, it’s just that I want more stuff gone.
-I have less of a tolerance for clutter.
-However, the process is moving slower than I would like.
-I’m realizing that patience is the only way I am going to get where I want to be.
+I have less of a tolerance for clutter and the process is moving slower than I would like.
+However, I’m realizing that patience is the only way I am going to get where I want to be.

 A Moving Target